Q-Diffusion: Quantizing Diffusion Models: Introduction

+This work explores the compression of the noise estimation model used in the diffusion model to accelerate the denoising of all time steps.
+Specifically, we propose exploring post-training quantization (PTQ) on the diffusion model.
+PTQ has already been well studied in other learning domains like classification and object detection~\cite{Cai2020ZeroQAN, Bhalgat2020LSQIL, li2021brecq, Guo2022SQuantOD, liu2022noisyquant}, and has been considered a go-to compression method given its minimal requirement for training data and the straightforward deployment on real hardware devices.
+However, the iterative computation process of the diffusion model and the model architecture of the noise estimation network brings unique challenges to the PTQ of diffusion models.
+PTQ4DM~\cite{shang2022posttraining} presents an inaugural application of PTQ to compress diffusion models down to 8-bit, but it primarily focuses on smaller datasets and lower resolutions.

-In this work, we propose a solution to leverage PTQ to compress the cumbersome noise estimation network in diffusion models in a data-free, training-free manner, while maintaining comparable performance to the full precision counterparts.
-Our work provides the first thorough analysis of the novel challenges of performing PTQ on diffusion model.
-Specifically, we discover that the output distribution of the noise estimation network at each time step can be largely different, and naively applying previous PTQ approaches with an arbitrary time step leads to poor performance.
-Furthermore, the distinctive U-Net architecture used by diffusion models requires special design on the quantization scheme and calibration objectives.
+Our work, evolving concurrently with~\cite{shang2022posttraining}, offers a comprehensive analysis of the novel challenges of performing PTQ on diffusion models.
+Specifically, as visualized in~\fig{hook}(a), we discover that the output distribution of the noise estimation network at each time step can be largely different, and naively applying previous PTQ calibration methods with an arbitrary time step leads to poor performance.
+Furthermore, as illustrated in~\fig{hook}(b), the iterative inference of the noise estimation network leads to an accumulation of quantization error, which poses higher demands on designing novel quantization schemes and calibration objectives for the noise estimation network.

+To address these challenges, we propose \textbf{Q-Diffusion}, a PTQ solution to compress the cumbersome noise estimation network in diffusion models in a data-free manner, while maintaining comparable performance to the full precision counterparts.
+We propose a time step-aware calibration data sampling mechanism from the pretrained diffusion model, which represents the activation distribution of all time steps.
+We further tailor the design of the calibration objective and the weight and activation quantizer to the commonly used noise estimation model architecture to reduce quantization error.
+We perform thorough ablation studies to verify our design choices, and demonstrate good generation results with diffusion models quantized to only 4 bits.